 Canning Bridge Station is a key interchange on the overall network and on the Perth to Mandurah rail line.
 It supports the movement of people between the rail network and Curtin University and also underpins the development proposed for the Canning Bridge Activity Centre.
 For many years, the case has been progressed with State Government for the construction of a new station at South Perth, however this has been overlooked for other outer suburban low density commuter belt locations along the Perth to Mandurah line such as Aubin Grove, Karnup and Lakelands.
+The City should continue to proactively lobby for the South Perth train station with the State, focusing on the delivery of meeting housing density targets and potential increased public transport patronage in and around the South Perth station precinct.

-For public transport to increase in usage and be more attractive, not only does the reconfiguration of Canning Bridge Station and the development of South Perth Station by the Public Transport Authority (PTA) need to occur, the CoSP will need to be proactive in supporting and assisting in the delivery of on-street bus priority where and when it is required.
+For public transport to increase in usage and be more attractive, not only does the reconfiguration of Canning Bridge Station and the development of South Perth Station by the Public Transport Authority (PTA) need to occur, the City will need to be proactive in supporting and assisting in the delivery of on-street bus priority where and when it is required.
 This is particularly important to Canning Bridge, the connection to Curtin University and through the South Perth Activity Centre.

 Information that is taken from macroscopic, or metropolitan wide, traffic models is dependent on the inputs used to inform the model and the parameters or assumptions that are made in constructing the model.
-Although the CoSP has no control over the latter point, the quality of data flowing into the model can be influenced by the City.
+Although the City has no control over the latter point, the quality of data flowing into the model can be influenced by the City.
 To ensure that there is a more accurate representation of the potential impacts within the City, a review of the network, links and employment and housing inputs into ROM24 would be helpful in addressing some of the existing deficiencies.